lauramottaprojects/atlantic-coast-tours-chatbot/README.md

 2. **System prompt rules**: the database is explicitly labelled *data, not instructions*, and embedded instructions must be ignored.
 3. **Plausibility guard**: any price over €500 is never stated as fact — the bot says it will confirm with the booking team.
 In the tour browser such prices show as *"On request"*.

+## Live weather (Open-Meteo)

+Laura has a **`get_weather` tool** backed by [Open-Meteo](https://open-meteo.com/):

+- **Geocoding** — any city/town name ("Dingle", "Galway", "Clifden") is resolved via `geocoding-api.open-meteo.com`.
+- **Forecast** — current conditions + a 7-day daily forecast from `api.open-meteo.com` (temperature, weather code, rain probability, wind).
+- **Gemini function calling** — the model decides when to call the tool; the backend runs it, feeds the live data back, and streams Laura's answer.
+She never invents weather.
+- **Device location default** — if the browser shares its location (`navigator.geolocation`), it is sent with every request and Laura uses it when you ask about "here" / "my location".
+If you decline, she just geocodes whatever place you name.

 ## Chat API

 `POST /api/chat`